 In fact, individual donations are more crucial now than ever before.
 While just about every business and industry has felt the ripple effects of the pandemic and subsequent social-distancing measures, blood collection agencies have been especially hard-hit.

-"A significant portion of our blood supply used to come from community blood drives," says Andrea Cefarelli, senior executive director of donor recruitment and marketing at the New York Blood Center, noting that drives were canceled for several months after the pandemic hit.
+"A significant portion of our blood supply used to come from community blood drives," says Andrea Cefarelli, senior vice president of corporate communications and public affairs at the New York Blood Center, noting that drives were canceled for several months after the pandemic hit.

 While they've "been successful in adding more each month," she says, it's still a challenge to get back to pre-pandemic numbers.